• Skip to primary navigation

 Ingredients for the topping

-Step 2: For the topping, combine flour, sugar and salt and use your fingers to pinch in the butter.
+For the topping, combine flour, sugar and salt and use your fingers to pinch in the butter.
 Add oats and pinch to combine.
+Distribute the topping over the berries and place in the oven with a baking sheet underneath to catch any juices that might spill out.

 A bowl of the topping for a blackberry dessert

-Step 4: Let cool briefly and serve in bowls as it will be juicy.
-Top with ice cream or heavy cream if warm, if room temperature serve with whipped cream.
+Bake and then let it cool briefly and serve in bowls as it will be juicy.
+Top with ice cream or heavy cream, if serving at room temperature serve with whipped cream.

 A baked blackberry crisp in a white baking dish with a spoon